 Why does the interview scheduling page say "No appointments available"?

-The good news is that most enrollment centers have hundreds of new appointments open up every week due to cancellations and new releases.
+The good news is most Global Entry enrollment centers have hundreds of new appointments open up every week.

 Why are new appointments made available?